isralduke/thatbook/23-isaiah.md

 > and your gates, ‘Praise.’
 > <a name="60:19">60:19</a> The sun will no longer supply light for you by day,
 > nor will the moon’s brightness shine on you;
-> the Lord will be your permanent source of light—
+> the Lord will be your permanent source of light —
 > the splendor of your God will shine upon you.
 > <a name="60:20">60:20</a> Your sun will no longer set;
 > your moon will not disappear;